junioreif/OpenMiChroM/docs/source/GettingStarted/installation.rst

     conda install -c conda-forge OpenMiChroM

 .. hint:: Often, the installation via conda happens to be stuck.
-If this is the case, it is recommended to update conda/anaconda using the command line below and try **OpenMiChroM** again.
+If this is the case, it is recommended to update conda/anaconda using the command line below and try to install **OpenMiChroM** again.

 .. code-block:: bash